 To ensure that every course labeled AP Computer Science A in 2014-15 is taught by a teacher who is aware of the current lab requirement as well as of the resources available to help them meet the new requirement, teachers and administrators with previously authorized courses will need to take a few steps using their AP Course Audit accounts.

-Beginning in March 2014, AP Computer Science A teachers whose courses have already been authorized have two options to retain their course authorization:
+AP Computer Science A teachers whose courses have already been authorized have two options to retain their course authorization:

 - Option 1: Attest to their understanding that a required lab component has replaced the GridWorld case study and to their awareness of the resources available online, by accessing the new exemplar AP Computer Science A lab files through their AP Course Audit accounts.